slimlime/camera-cloud-php/readme.md

 # Deploying
-ionic cordova run android --device --VERBOSE
+ionic cordova run android --device --VERBOSE ionic cordova run android --device --VERBOSE -lc\
-; Note that using livereload or consolelogs options seem to be incompatible with cordova plugins. (cordova_not_available) Thanks to @BritoMatheus and @Sergito for the following fix for live server `-lc` with ionic native, cordova, platform paths.
+; Note that using livereload or consolelogs options seem to be incompatible with cordova plugins on certain versions of Ionic. (cordova_not_available)
+Thanks to @BritoMatheus and @Sergito for the following fix for live server `-lc` with ionic native, cordova, platform paths.
 ***FIX:*** Go to `node_modules//dist/dev-server/serve-config.js` (`.\node_modules\@ionic\app-scripts\dist\dev-server\serve-config.js` **on Windows as of Ionic 3.20, Ionic Native 4.5.3, Cordova 8.0.0**)
 and replace: